Categories

 4. Ensures Security of Payments and Banking Data

 Financial transactions of all kinds come with their fair share of risks.
-Customers need to know who owns the assets like stocks, commodities that you’re investing into.
+Customers need to know who owns the assets like stocks, and commodities that you’re investing in.
 The largest financial markets globally achieve this transparency with a complicated chain of brokers, online exchanges, custodian banks, and so on.
 These relationships are built on a slow paper-based method that can be highly inaccurate.

 If someone wants to buy a share of YouTube, they’ll have to place their order through a stock exchange, the exchange then will match them with a seller.
 10 years ago, you’d spend cash and get a certificate for your purchase as proof.